Top 10 Songs with the Best David Gilmour Guitar Solos

 Best Floyd song... top 10 jam sessions of all time between minutes 7-10... early Floyd beginning to venture into electronica.

 Especially in the Live at Pompeii version.

-Comfortably Numb is the best solo, but this follows in extremely close.
-I had to vote for this one though because it being at #12 is unacceptable.
+Comfortably Numb is the best solo, but this follows extremely closely.
+I had to vote for this one though because its being at number 12 is unacceptable.

-The outro is the best guitar solo in the history.
+The outro is the best guitar solo in history.
 7th?!
 Are you kidding?

 Wonderful emotion, especially in the live versions.

 When David Gilmour hits the first note of the final solo of the song, everything just seems to melt down along with it.
-It is so beautiful that every time I wanna spread my hands, close my eyes, raise my head and bathe in the music.
+It is so beautiful that every time I want to spread my hands, close my eyes, raise my head, and bathe in the music.

-Classic 2 solos don't forget that song on the division bell album and he plays it every where
+Classic two solos.
+Don't forget that song on The Division Bell album, and he plays it everywhere.